 For podcasts, this transformation is revolutionary.
 Since the medium’s inception, advertisers have relied on coupon codes and vanity URLs to track a campaign’s success.
 We’re taking the classic podcast ad experience further, allowing a brand’s message or coupon code to follow through from the confirmed ad impression to the advertiser’s website or app.

-From music to podcasts, Q&A and Polls to Lyrics, we’re constantly working on new ways for creators and advertisers to connect with listeners.
+From music to podcasts, Q&A and Polls, Lyrics and video ads, we’re constantly working on new ways for creators and advertisers to connect with listeners.
 CTA cards are the latest step in Spotify’s future vision for audio: interactive experiences for listeners, creators, and advertisers.

 Listen to a short Spotify Advertising podcast episode on the future of interactive podcast advertising — or log into your Spotify account to watch the podcast episode as a video.